Life is So Habit Forming

 With the advent of hand-held devices that enable email to be delivered right into my lap while I’m on the train to work, my while life has changed again.

-I’m now able to write responses to previously received messages, send them off (though they don’t until I hit a WIFi spot), and await your response patiently knowing that I have easier access to your life because I can communicate with you quicker, sooner and easier – all without waiting until I get home!
+I’m now able to write responses to previously received messages, send them off when we find a free wife spot, and await your response, all that while happily and patiently knowing that I have easier access to my life.
+Being able to communicate quicker, sooner and easier – all without waiting until I get home – has some massive advantages.

 Are we getting too reliant on devices?
 Are our lives now held together by technologically advanced tin cans?
 Or is this the next phase in man’s evolution?
 Are our habits like our love of easier ways to control time – a result of our laziness?